patters-match/gba-ezflash-iv-emulators/README.md

 [Jagoomba 0.4a](https://github.com/EvilJagaGenius/jagoombacolor/releases)|enhanced Goomba Color fork|Jaga|Nov 2021

 ## Purpose
-These emulators were originally designed to be used in a number of ways.
-You could:
+These emulators were originally designed to be used in a number of ways:
-1. assemble many ROMs into a large compilation and browse the games from a menu upon launch
+1. assemble many ROMs into a large compilation and browse the games from a menu upon launch *slow to load into EZ-Flash PSRAM before execution, contention within the single 64KB SRAM save*
-2. use the emulator as a plugin for the Pogoshell file manager, which supported older flashcart devices e.g. Flash2Advance
+2. use the emulator as a plugin for the Pogoshell file manager *for older flashcart devices e.g. Flash2Advance*
-3. bundle each ROM with its own copy of the emulator
+3. bundle each ROM with its own copy of the emulator *best for EZ-Flash IV - plenty of SD card storage, quick to load* These emulators offer an Exit menu option, but typically this was intended for use case 2, so they need patching to function correctly with EZ-Flash IV.

-The EZ-Flash flashcart copies ```.gba``` files to its internal PSRAM before execution which can be quite slow for large emulator compilations.
-Since the whole compilation must share the 64KB SRAM save this can get quite contended, particularly for those emulators which support save states.

-On an EZ-Flash IV device the SD card means storage is plentiful, so option 3 is the optimal choice.
-This allows fast loading of games and, provided the exit menu function works, easy navigation to the next one without having to power cycle the GBA.

-Where needed, these emulator binaries have been manually exit-patched so that the L+R Exit menu option returns to the EZ-Flash IV menu.
-To be very clear, the exit patch does *not* enable L+Up+A+B at any time.
-Nor does it attempt to apply a Start+Select+A+B reset patch.
-It is meant solely to allow the emulator Exit menu option to function correctly.

 ## Usage
 This compilation leverages my Python 3 [gba-emu-compilation-builders](https://github.com/patters-syno/gba-emu-compilation-builders) scripts, invoked by **build.bat** (for Windows) and **build.sh** (for macOS and Linux) to iterate through the ROMs in the current folder building a ```.gba``` executable for each.